vinitkumar/vinitkumar.me/content/blog/development-practises/index.md

 ## Frontend development guidelines

+- Focus on accessibility while building UIs.
+- Master SASS and modern CSS.
+It helps write better structured CSS code.
+- Focus on learning build tools such as Webpack/Parcel.
+It is how CSS and JavaScript bundled these days and mastering them will help you modify their configuration as per your taste.
+- Read JavaScript basics at Mozilla Developer Network.
 - Reads the docs at reactjs.org and their release notes to learn the latest trends and correct patterns.
 - Use `eslint` to lint your code and get rid of most of the silly mistakes and syntax errors.
 - Write DRY code(DRY = Do not repeat yourself).
 If you are copy pasting same logic in two places, better make a function out of it.